dbt-labs/docs.getdbt.com/website/docs/guides/sl-snowflake-qs.md

 1. Navigate to the [Hex login page](https://app.hex.tech/login).
 2. Sign in or make an account (if you don’t already have one).
-  - You can make Hex free trial accounts with your work email or an .edu email.
+  - You can make Hex free trial accounts with your work email or a .edu email.
 3. In the top left corner of your page, click on the **HEX** icon to go to the home page.
 4. Then, click the **+ New project** button on the top right.
 <Lightbox src="/img/docs/dbt-cloud/semantic-layer/hex_new.png" width="50%" title="Click the '+ New project' button on the top right"/>